10 Best Handheld Ham Radios in 2023 | (Ranked by a Marine)

 Unfortunately, since these were originally designed to be used as commercial devices, they are not dual-band, so you need to choose either UHF or VHF.

 This is one of the best audio experiences I’ve found in a handset, probably because they were designed to be operated in industrial commercialized environments.
-Loud and crisp with extremely incredible frequency response, so absolutely no complaints on the usability and audio!
+It is loud and crisp with an extremely incredible frequency response, so there are absolutely no complaints about the usability and audio!
 Furthermore, since this radio receives and then digitally reconstructs the signal, you may be thinking that it’ll sound sort of robotic, like many other radios that do this.
-With that said, you don’t notice that at all with this radio which really makes it stand out.
+With that said, you don’t notice that at all with this radio, which really makes it stand out.

 Key Features